 Transaction costs are incremental costs directly related to the acquisition of a financial asset or the issuance of a financial liability.
-The Company incurs transaction costs primarily from the issuance of debt and classifies these costs as Deferred amounts and other assets.
-These costs are amortized using the effective interest rate method over the life of the related debt instrument.
+The Company incurs transaction costs primarily from the issuance of debt and accounts for these costs as a deduction from Long-term debt on the Statements of Financial Position.
+These costs are amortized using the effective interest rate method over the term of the related debt instrument and are recorded in Interest expense.